Liam Watts

-He has previously played in the Super League for Hull Kingston Rovers and Hull F.C., and in the Championship on loan at Gateshead Thunder and Doncaster.
+He has previously played for Hull Kingston Rovers and Hull F.C. in the Super League.
+He has spent time on loan at Gateshead Thunder and Doncaster in the RFL Championship.

 Background

 Watts was born in Featherstone, West Yorkshire, England, and he was a junior at Featherstone Lions.

 Career

 Castleford Tigers

 Watts made his first team debut and scored a try for the Castleford Tigers in an 88-10 victory over Castleford Lock Lane in the Challenge Cup third round on 11 March 2007.

 Hull Kingston Rovers

 He made his Hull Kingston Rovers debut in a Challenge Cup fourth round tie in April 2008, and signed a two-year contract until the end of the 2010 season in June 2008.

 After a fine season in 2010 in which Watts played 26 of 27 Super League matches, he was called up to the England training squad for the Four Nations Championship in September 2010, and awarded the 2010 Albert Goldthorpe Rookie of the Year Medal.